Libby Kennedy: 2007–2022

 Three years later, Libby returns to Erinsborough with Ben (now Felix Mallard), when Susan asks her to become acting deputy principal of Erinsborough High for three weeks.
-Libby goes to see Paul to tell him how sorry she was to learn of his niece Kate Ramsay's (Ashleigh Brewer) death.
+Libby goes to see Paul to express her condolences over his niece Kate Ramsay's (Ashleigh Brewer) death.
 She then offers him some advice about how to cope with his loss.
 When Susan falls ill, Libby becomes acting principal and has to cope with several problems on her first day.
 When Ben gets into a fight with another student, Libby has to suspend him.
 Libby realises that Karl and Susan want her to come back home permanently and she is angry when she learns that they have tried to trick her.
 Karl and Susan apologise, and Libby admits that she has enjoyed being back in Erinsborough.
 Ben later tells Libby that he wants to leave as everywhere reminds him of Drew.
 Libby and Ben decide to go to Oakey to get to know Drew's roots, before going home to Ballarat.
-Libby later moves to China for work, while Ben moves in with Karl and Susan.
-When Ben moves to Oakey, Libby flies over to visit him.
-She and Susan arrange an exchange program between their respective schools.

 Eight years later, Libby sends Toadie a video message congratulating him on his wedding to Melanie Pearson (Lucinda Cowden).